nikolaikopernik/code-complexity-plugin/README.md

 <!-- Plugin description -->
 This plugin calculates code complexity metric right in the editor and shows the complexity in the hint next to the method/class.
 It's based on the **Cognitive Complexity** metric proposed by G. Ann Campbell in [Cognitive Complexity - A new way of measuring understandability](https://www.sonarsource.com/docs/CognitiveComplexity.pdf).

-Works with Java and Kotlin.
-Python support is the next to implement.
+Works with Java, Kotlin, and Python.
 <!-- Plugin description end -->

 ---